techgirlgeek/local_dev/README.md

   3. Install [Ansible](http://docs.ansible.com/intro_installation.html)
   4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
   5. Run the following command to install the necessary Ansible roles for this profile: `$ ansible-galaxy install -r requirements.yml`
+    - HDS Note: This will be removed, on final deployment.

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.